pivotal-cf/docs-tiledev/CODE-OF-CONDUCT.md

 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Focusing on what is best not for us as individuals, but for the overall community

 Examples of unacceptable behavior include: